KyleHollands/Data-Analytics-Cyclistic-Case-Study/README.md

 ● What steps have you taken to ensure that your data is clean?

-● How can you verify that your data is clean and ready to analyze?

-The NA's have been removed from the data, and the remaining variables appear to be designated correct.

-● Have you documented your cleaning process so you can review and share those results?

-The cleaning process is documented within the readme file, as it will appear first when viewing the repository on the GitHub website.
-I can also easily add more information here and push it to the repository, or modify it directly on the website itself.

 1) Once the data was saved and organized into its designated locations, I started by first looking at the data in the CSV files for each of the past twelve months.
 2) In each CSV file, basic cleaning was performed, such as adding a new column with the length of bike trips, and the day of the week for each trip.
 3) The data was then imported into R and each of the twelve months of data were combined into one.